pyk/pyk.sh/questions/2022-09-28-what-is-barrel-imports-in-typescript.md

 layout: question.njk
 title: What is barrel imports in TypeScript?
 description:
-    printf is a library function that sends formatted output to stdout.
-You can use printf to print out any value to the terminal console.
+    Barrel is a technique to combine multiple public functions from multiple module into single convenient module.
+Barrel is commonly used by library authors to expose their functions and improve the DX (Developer Experience).
 date: Last Modified
 publishedAt: 2022-09-28
 tags: